CLI

 Examples:

-agentdbg export a1b2c3d4 -o ./exports/run.json
+maida export a1b2c3d4 -o ./exports/trace-export.json

 Exit codes: 0 success; 2 run not found; 10 internal error.

-agentdbg baseline
+maida baseline

 Captures a baseline snapshot from a completed run.
-The snapshot records structural metrics (event counts, tool path, token usage, duration, etc.) that agentdbg assert can later compare against.
+The snapshot records structural metrics (event counts, tool path, token usage, duration, etc.) that maida assert can later compare against.
 See Regression testing for the full workflow.

 Usage:

-agentdbg baseline RUN_ID [--out PATH]
+maida baseline [RUN_ID] [--out PATH]

 Arguments / options: